tkvekvetsia/ngrx-generetor/README.md

 ## link to cli

-run `npm link` in the root of the project to link the cli `ngrx-custom`  to the global scope
+clone project and run `npm link` in the root of the project to link the cli `ngrx-custom`  to the global scope

 ## Commands
 run `ngrx-custom new <stateName>` to create  <stateName> folder